Code-Institute-Submissions/crockpot/readme.md

 _**Developer**_
 1. As the developer, I want to create an online platform where users can add, edit, delete and search for recipes to complete the third _Code Institute_ Milestone Project.
-2. As the developer, I want the website to be aesthetically pleasing to demonstrate my ability to code in HTML and CSS and to create a positive UX experience for the site users.
+2. As the developer, I want the website to be aesthetically pleasing and easy to use to demonstrate my ability to code in HTML and CSS and to create a positive UX experience for the site users.
 3. As the developer, I want the website to function well to demonstrate my ability to code in JavaScript and Python and to create a positive UX experience for the site users.

 _**Site owner**_